onepoint-tech/container-orchestration-demo/README.md

 - Kubernetes Vanilla init with kubeadm
 - Docker EE 2 (UCP 3.x)
-- Rancher 2
+- Rancher 2 (need custom option to create cluster see. [readme](./rancher2/README.md))

 ## vagrant command

 ### Init the cluster
-In the folder of our choice
+In the folder of your choice
 vagrant up

 ### Stop